janastu/iihs_curation_auth/README.md

 DOCKER Superlogin Services for IIHS Application

-This Service is used for following things
+This Service is used for following functions:

 1.Registration